GTFOBins/GTFOBins.github.io/_gtfobins/setarch.md

 ---
-description: `uname -m` can be used in place of `arch` to obtain the architecture.
+description: The `uname -m` command can be used in place of `arch` to obtain the architecture.
 functions:
   shell:
     - code: setarch $(arch) /bin/sh